Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 - A set of clients for uploading/retrieving Resources,
 - A set of interpreters for displaying/rendering Resources,
 - A Controller to manage them all.
 The Controller is responsible for: Interpreting user input via the keyboard and mouse clicks and invoking interpreter and client components at the appropriate time.

-All browsers minimally contain a basic HTTP client, a basic HTML interpreter and, a Controller.
+All browsers minimally contain a basic HTTP client, a basic HTML interpreter and a Controller.

 Modern Browsers contain much more.